 - When a horse approaches, move off the trail and ask the rider for instructions.

-- Downhill traffic should yield to uphill traffic.
+- On shared, two-way trails, Downhill traffic should yield to uphill traffic.
 When in doubt, give the other user the right of way.

 - Anticipate other trail users around corners and blind spots.